 A lefty.
 My hands felt wet and warm, the blade seemed to pulsate, like a beating heart.
 I sent out my thoughts like tentacles.
 “It’s not a gift…” The smell of blood was overwhelming.
 Nausea kicked me in the teeth.
 “It’s a condition, ruining my life.”
 I forced my stomach back down.
 “I think, I got something.”

 My body plummeted, my mind trickled down my navel, like sand in an hourglass.
 “He’s a lefty, intelligent, went to college.
 Had good to mediocre grades but dropped out.
 He prefers to work with his hands.
 I get the feeling of clay on my hands… Maybe pottery, maybe gardening.
 Overly adjusted.”
 I swallowed, my body grew heavier, my vision blurred.
 “He needs glasses.”

 Heavy knocks echoed through the house.
 I jumped.
 The door trembled under the beating.
 Eric nodded towards the hallway.
 “Go on.
 Open the door.
 It’s an officer with more information you need.”
 He sighed.
 The hard labor of standing up started and the quilt slit down to the carpet.

-Eric took a big gulp of my whisky, while I hobbled to the door.
+Eric took a big gulp of my whiskey, while I hobbled to the door.
 He was right.
 It was a man in uniform at the entrance.
 His police car sat obediently in my driveway, lights flashing.
 Where was Eric parking?

 “Good afternoon, sir.
 I’m Officer Peterson, Hampshire County Police.
 Are you Mister Samson?
 Mister Vincent Samson?”
 This felt wrong.

-“Yes.”
-I answered.
+“Yes,” I answered.
 Things summed up.
 The icy feeling dropped deeper.
 I didn’t like it.

-“I’m sorry for your loss… He was on his way here, to beg for your ability as profiler.”
+“I’m sorry for your loss… He was on his way here, to beg for your ability as a profiler.”
 Officer Peterson harrumphed.
 “There is something else… His little daughter was kidnapped.”